 Being vegan without knowing how to cook is pretty much impossible.
-Yes, vegan ready meals are available, but they’re often unhealthy and expensive – they’re certainly not a long-term solution.
+Yes, vegan ready meals are available, but they’re often expensive – they’re certainly not a long-term solution.

 Helping out in the kitchen is a great way to get your family on your side.
 You don’t need to eat different meals to everyone else if you get involved with the cooking so that you can make a vegan version for yourself.

 For example, if you’re dad is making spaghetti bolognese for the family, ask that he put some aside before he adds the meat so that you can add your own lentil ragu.